scireum/sds/README.md

 ## How do I use it?

-SDS consists of three parts: A Java command line tool called SDS, the sds-server and a Maven Upload Mojo.

-## The Server

 Visit https://oss.sonatype.org/content/groups/public/com/scireum/sds-server/ to download the latest release zip.
 Once this is unpacked, make **sirius.sh** executable and launch the application using **./sirius.sh start**.
 By default the server runs on port 9000.
 Create a file called **instance.conf** containing *http.port=80* to change this.